nearprotocol/stakewars/troubleshooting.md

 1. I get a `Server error: Timeout` when I use near-shell
 2. I get a `type: 'UntypedError'` if I try to use near-shell
 3. I get a `KeyNotFound` error if I try to use near-shell
-4. I get a timeout error from RPC after I sent a command
+4. I get a timeout error from the RPC after I send a command
-5. I had a wallet created on [nearprotocol.com](http://nearprotocol.com) and now I can't see it anymore
+5. I had a wallet created on [nearprotocol.com](http://nearprotocol.com), and now I can't access it anymore

 ### Staking-related issues
-1. I used `near send` instead of `near call` to a staking pool
+1. I used `near send` instead of `near call` to my staking pool
-1. I used `near stake` instead of `near call` to stake funds to a pool
+2. I used `near stake` instead of `near call` to stake funds to my pool
-1. I get a `GuestPanic` when I try to _unstake_ funds from my staking pool
+3. I get a `GuestPanic` when I try to _unstake_ funds from my staking pool
-1. I get a `GuestPanic` when I try to _withdraw_ funds from my staking pool
+4. I get a `GuestPanic` when I try to _withdraw_ funds from my staking pool
-1. I set up the wrong owner to my staking pool, are funds lost?
+5. I set up the wrong owner to my staking pool

-## Node-related issues
+## 1. Node-related issues

-### 1. My validator is in the `current_validators` set, but it's not producing blocks
+### 1.1 My validator is in the `current_validators` set, but it's not producing blocks
 This issue can happen if there's a mismatch of `public_key` or `account_id` between your validator node and the staking transaction.

 **On your node**

-Check if your node is actively validating blocks, by inspecting the logs with the command `docker logs nearcore --tail 5 2>&1 | grep "V/"` or `nearup logs | grep "V/" -n 5` (depending if you are running nearup with or without docker).
+Check if your node is actively validating blocks, by inspecting the logs with the command `docker logs nearcore --tail 5 2>&1 | grep "V/"` or `nearup logs | grep "V/" -n 5` (the latter if you are not using Docker).
 If this command produces zero results, your node may be misconfigured.

 Issue the command `cat .near/betanet/validator_key.json | grep "account_id\|public_key"`.
 You should expect the following result:
 ```